aws-samples/contact-center-genai-agent/README.md

 - For the maximum tokens per chunk entry, use **600** for the Titan embedding model.
 (If you are using the Cohere embedding model, use **512**).
 This represents about a full page of text.
 - For the percentage overlap, use **10** percent.
 - Leave the four entries for Index Details at their default values (index name, vector field name, metadata field name, and text field name).
-- For the Blog Post Artifacts entry, enter the name (not the URL or ARN) of the S3 bucket you created above (for example, "blog-artificts-(your-account-number)").

 Note that this CloudFormation stack can be used for any Bedrock Knowledge base instance you may need using S3 as a data source.

 Choose "Next", and on the **Configure stack options** page choose "Next" again.
 On the **Review and create** page, acknowledge the IAM capabilities message and choose "Submit".
 The stack will take about 5 minutes to deploy.

 ### Upload the sample content and test your knowledge base
 The demonstration sample for the solution includes an LLM-based "hotel-bot" that can answer questions about the imaginary hotel chain called "Example Corp Hospitality Group".
-You will need to load the content for this hotel chain into the S3 bucket that was specified for the Knowledge Base stack. *(Note: make sure to use the S3 bucket you created for your knowledge base content, and not the bucket where you staged the CloudFormation stack artifacts.)*
+You will need to load the content for this hotel chain into the S3 bucket that was specified for the Knowledge Base stack.

 Either via the AWS CLI or the AWS Management Console, upload the following folders from the [content](./content) section of this repo: